mehmetsuci/SearchInput/README.md

 ## Update

-From version 2.0.0 the structure of the widget has changed.
-Therefore, updating the widget requires removing the old one and placing the new one on the page.
+From version 2.0.0 the structure of the widget has changed and it requires Mendix 7.13.1 or higher.